-The commercial and economic heart of Morocco, a trip to Casablanca also reveals a city that juxtaposes the ancient and modern perfectly.
-One of the most popular places to experience the spirit of Casablanca is the Old Medina (Bab Marrakesh), a small, traditional walled town in the north of the city.
+While it is the commercial and economic heart of the nation, Casablanca also effortlessly juxtaposes the ancient with the modern.
+One of the most popular places to experience the spirit of the city is Old Medina (Bab Marrakesh), a small, traditional walled town in the north of the city.

-The Mahkama du Pacha is a Hispanic-Moorish building that houses more than 60 ornately decorated rooms that perfectly display the finest in Moorish artwork.
-Delicately carved wooden ceilings, stuccoes and intricate wrought-iron railings are complemented by dazzling tiled floors, making this an essential addition to any itinerary.
-The King Hassan II Mosque, while relatively recent, is nevertheless an imposing and impressive structure.
-It’s reported to be the third largest mosque in the world, and has the tallest minaret in the world too.
+The Mahkama du Pacha is a Hispanic-Moorish building that houses more than 60 ornately decorated rooms adorned in Moorish artwork.
+Delicately carved wooden ceilings, stuccoes and intricate wrought-iron railings are complemented by dazzling tiled floors, making this essential to your itinerary.

-To see just how influential the French were in Casablanca, head to The Quartier Habous, also known as the nouvelle medina.
-Constructed in the 1930s to tackle a serious housing shortage, it combines two cultures in one: French and Moroccan.
-There is a reasonable selection of bazaars, bakeries, cafés and boutiques, and although it’s perhaps a more sanitised version of the real Casablanca, it’s still worth a visit.
+To see just how influential the French were in Casablanca, head to The Quartier Habous, also known as Nouvelle Médina.
+Constructed in the 1930s to solve a critical housing shortage, it is a sublime blend of the French and Moroccan cultures.
+It has a wide selection of bazaars, bakeries, cafés and boutiques, and although it is a slightly more modern twist on the classic Casablanca, it is still worthy of a visit.

-A trip to Casablanca also uncovers a rich variety of early 20th Century architecture, primarily designed by Albert Laprade.
-He created the great central park in Casablanca, a tranquil open space that’s well worth a visit.
-One of his finest additions to the city is the Phare d'el Hank lighthouse.
-Views from the top of the tower are spectacular, and well worth the climb!
+When you travel to Casablanca you’ll discover a rich variety of early 20th-century architecture, primarily designed by French architect Albert Laprade.
+He created the city’s Central Park, a serene open space to rest your weary limbs.
+One of Laprade’s finest additions to the city is the Phare d'el Hank lighthouse.
+Views from the top of the tower are a spectacular reward for the arduous climb.